devlyn37/Safety-Goggles/CONTRIBUTING.md

 ## Bugs and Enhancements are handled with [Github issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues)

 If you'd like to report a bug or request a new feature/improvement [create an issue](https://github.com/devlyn37/Safety-Goggles/issues), labeling each as either a bug or an enhancement respectively.
+This is also a good place to look for things to do!

 ## Where can I ask for help